HILAYTRIVEDI/FSE-Themes/README.md

-Sure!
-Here's an example of a README file for a repository that contains FSE themes Paperless and Screen Time in WordPress:

 # FSE Themes: Paperless and Screen Time

 This repository contains two Full Site Editing (FSE) themes for WordPress: Paperless and Screen Time.
 These themes leverage the power of Gutenberg and the upcoming block-based Full Site Editing functionality to provide flexible and customizable website templates.